-Bacteria often begins in the bladder or the urethra (a tube which transports urine from the bladder outside the body) and spreads to one of the kidneys, infecting it.
+Bacteria often infect the bladder or the urethra and spreads to one of the kidneys.

-This article will explain what a kidney infection is, the symptoms, how it is diagnosed, and how it is treated.
+This article will explain the symptoms of a kidney infection and how it is diagnosed, prevented, and treated.

 Here are some key points about kidney infections.
 More detail and supporting information is in the main article.

 Women, the young, and the elderly are most at risk of kidney infections.

 When someone has a kidney infection, it normally develops quite fast - in a day or a few hours.
 Symptoms of a kidney infection include:

 - pain in the side